AnjanyKumarJaiswal/superdesign/README.md

-# SuperDesign Backend
+# SuperDesign

 > **AI-powered design orchestration that turns natural language into production-ready designs**

-A standalone tRPC server with LangGraph orchestration for real-time design generation across multiple platforms.
+A **Model Context Protocol (MCP) server** with LangGraph orchestration and tRPC API for real-time design generation across multiple platforms.

 ---